 And I know I've said before but we have an affection for Thai food over here.
 This Slow Cooker Thai Pork comes to mind as well as this Thai Soup.
 I can never seem to get enough.
 Three of us in the Noble Pig house prefer spicy cuisine and Thai food doesn't disappoint in that realm.

 The ingredients for Thai food dishes are mainstream now and not hard to find.
-Believe me, if I can pick them up them in my regular grocery, here in somewhat rural Oregon, you likely have a FANTASTIC chance of getting a hold of them too.
+Believe me, if I can pick them up in my regular grocery, here, in somewhat rural Oregon, you likely have a FANTASTIC chance of getting a hold of them too.

 Give the sauce ingredients a rough chop and add them to a blender.

 You'll want to use extra large shrimp or prawns for this recipe and slice them in half lengthwise.